dcunited001/dcunited001.github.io/_drafts/peace-power-prosperity-and-other-21st-century-paradoxes.md

 this may be a long term tactic for breaking the cycle of poverty and offering new options for parents who'd love nothing more than to help their children grow up without fearing specific influences.

+Education has become more about culturally programming children than about educating them, which is sad.
+Parents should have more choice in education.
+We need to counteract demoralization and the left is on the wrong side of this issue.
+It shows in the moral fabric of our society.

 ======